 And with an online presence, having a business website is undoubtedly the most significant investment.
 Yet only about 50 percent of all small businesses currently have a website.
 So if you’re among the businesses yet to create a company website, now’s the time to start thinking of hiring a web designer.

 But with so many web design companies around the country, how can you tell which web designer service to hire?
 The secret is to interview several enterprises that offer these services to get a good idea of what to expect.

 Here are eight web designer questions to ask during your interview.

 1. Do You Have Experience With Websites in My Industry

-When hiring employees, you usually go for candidates with prior experience in your industry.
+When hiring employees, you usually hire candidates with prior industry experience.
 The same should apply to hiring a website design professional, primarily if you operate in a complex or unique sector.

 It also helps if the web designer has considerable experience in other industries.
 Such knowledge enables them to incorporate website design ideas and best practices they’ve gleaned from those industries into building a website that helps your overall digital marketing strategy.

 2. Will You Outsource Some Aspects of the Project?